 Direct Data Synchronization vs. Manual Exports

-Modern FP&A platforms use OAuth to automatically synchronize your QuickBooks chart of accounts, transactions, and budget information.
+Parallel uses a secure connection to automatically sync your QuickBooks Online chart of accounts, transactions, and balances into a live financial model.
 This eliminates the weekly ritual of exporting CSV files, cleaning data, and importing into spreadsheets.

-Live transaction data updates your cash-flow forecasts with minimal manual intervention.
-The integration centralizes disparate data sources like QuickBooks, Stripe, and payroll systems into a unified model, so your burn rate calculation reflects actual cash movements across all platforms rather than requiring you to manually consolidate multiple sources.
+Live transaction data updates your cash-flow forecasts with minimal manual intervention, so your burn rate calculation reflects actual cash movements rather than requiring you to manually consolidate sources.
+Parallel connects to QuickBooks Online and Puzzle; you can see the details on the integrations page.

 Setup Timeline: What to Expect

-Most integrations complete in five minutes through OAuth authorization.
-You log into QuickBooks through the FP&A platform's dashboard and authorize access without sharing passwords or involving your IT team.
+Most integrations complete in a few minutes through a guided authorization flow.
+You log into QuickBooks Online through Parallel and authorize access without sharing passwords or involving your IT team.

 Data Security and Access Controls

-OAuth integration maintains your QuickBooks credentials within a secure environment rather than exposing them to third-party platforms.
+Connecting through an authorized flow keeps your QuickBooks credentials within a secure environment rather than exposing them to spreadsheets and email attachments.
 Role-based permissions control which team members can view sensitive financial data, so you can share runway dashboards with department heads without exposing detailed salary information.

 Pre-Integration Checklist